joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 Damage is first dealt to HP.

 - If HP is reduced to ***exactly*** **zero** in a single attack, receive a **Scar**.
-- Once HP is zero, take damage to STR or DEX.
+- Once HP is zero, take damage directly to STR or DEX.
 - After taking STR or DEX damage, make the respective attribute save.
 On failure, take a *Wounded* constraint and become incapacitated.
 - If STR or DEX is reduced to **zero**, you **die**.

 ## Healing

 - **Short**: Takes a turn.
 Restore all HP.
 - **Long**: Takes a watch.
-Restore 1 STR, DEX, and WIL.
+Restore 1 STR, DEX, INT, and WIL.
 Clears *Fatigued* and other short-term constraints.
 - **Full**: Takes a week.
-Restore all STR, DEX, and WIL.
+Restore all STR, DEX, INT, and WIL.
 Clears *Wounded* and other long-term constraints.

 ## Spells

 Invest **1–3 anima** (up to the remaining uses) and roll **d6** for each anima invested:

 - Mark anima usage for each **1 or 2** rolled.
-- For every **1 rolled**, take d6 WIL damage.
-Make a WIL save.
-On failure, take a *Dazed* constraint.
+- For every **1 rolled**, take d6 INT or WIL damage.
+Make an attribute save to avoid critical damage.
-- The spell effect is determined by the number of dice rolled and the sum.
+- The spell's effect is determined by the number of dice rolled and the sum.

 ## Inventory